After a Pause, Southern New Jersey & Philly Markets Appear to have Overcome Omicron

-There were approximately 555,988 square feet of new leases and renewals executed in the three counties surveyed (Burlington, Camden and Gloucester).
-New tenant leases comprised approximately 44,952 square feet, or only about 8% of all deals for the three counties.
+In the first quarter there were approximately 479,886 square feet of new leases and renewals executed in the three counties surveyed (Burlington, Camden and Gloucester).
+New tenant leases comprised approximately 296,152 square feet, or about 62% of all deals for the three counties.
 These totals represent more than 50 percent improvements over the fourth quarter of 2021, which itself had improved significantly over the third quarter.

 Other office market highlights from the report:

-• Overall vacancy in the market is now approximately 13.55 percent, virtually unchanged from the previous quarter, and an increase of two full points since Q2 last year.
+• Overall vacancy in the market is now approximately 12.15 percent, a significant improvement over the previous quarter.

 • Average rents for Class A & B product remain unchanged, as they continue to show strong support in the range of $10.00-$15.00/sf NNN or $20.00-$25.00/sf gross for the deals completed during the quarter.
 These averages have hovered near this range for more than a year.